erikarens/.dotfiles/README.md

 - [ ] Automate installation of gpg via Brew to sign git commits
 - [ ] Automate installation of the .Net Runtime via Brew
-- [ ] AUtomatically clone zsh plugins to the custom/plugins folder